tomas-fryza/vhdl-labs/lab5-counter/README.md

 ## Challenges

-1. Add a second instantiation (copy) of the counter and clock enable entities and make a 16-bit counter with a 2 ms time base.
+1. Add a second instantiation (copy) of the counter and clock enable components and make a 16-bit counter with a 2 ms time base.
 Display the counter values on LEDs.

    ![top level](images/top-level_2-counter_structure.png)